Philippians

 Philippians: Choose Life

-Paul’s letter to the Philippians is filled expressions of praise, joy and confidence, despite the fact that Paul wrote the letter while he was in prison.
+Paul’s letter to the Philippians is filled with expressions of praise, joy and confidence, despite the fact that Paul wrote the letter while he was in prison.
 The Philippian church, unlike many other churches Paul wrote to, was not facing any particular problem or controversy.
 Instead their challenges were the kind that plague many churches today.
 We can learn from Paul how to rejoice and persevere in the mundane, ordinary difficulties of life.